41 Commando

 41 Commando or No. 41 (Royal Marine) Commando was a unit of the Royal Marines trained as Commandos during the Second World War.
-They were part of the all Royal Marine 4th Special Service Brigade that took part in the Normandy landings in June 1944 and later that served in World War II, the Korean War, and in Northern Ireland.
-They were disbanded in 1981.
+As part of the Special Service Brigade the unit took part in the Allied invasion of Sicily and later in 1943 the Salerno landings.
+The unit's other operations included the Normandy landings in June 1944 et seq, the Korean War, in Northern Ireland, and in Cyprus (UNFICYP).